patrickstowell/PHY303-Lectures/_sources/phy303-unit6-radioactive-decays.md

  $$

-Here, $\Delta I$ represents the change in total angular momentum quantum number, and $\Delta P$ represents the change in parity; $0^+$ indicates no change in either.
+Here, $\Delta I$ represents the change in total angular momentum quantum number, and $\Delta \pi$ represents the change in parity; $0^+$ indicates no change in either.
 We typically find that transitions with the shortest corrected half-life (corrections account for differences in the energy distribution and density of states) all correspond to this class of allowed transitions.
 This is why they are called "super-allowed".

 **Allowed Transition:**
 For "allowed" transitions (not superallowed), the changes are still minimal: